 Full video: https://www.facebook.com/nike/videos/10154765645488445/

 Some videos are literally just a combination of photos (as the one above), but they are still posted as a video.
 Nike must know something!
-(Namely, that videos work better for Facebook).
+(Namely, those videos work better for Facebook).

 b) Nike has a separate Facebook page for many products.

-с) Nike has stressed different major points throughout their existence.
+с) Nike has stressed different major points throughout its existence.

 Besides, if Nike can play on supporting underdogs being the biggest sport brand in the world, so can any business :)

 Let's make a major shift to something completely different and look at motorcycles.